 We’re presented with the problem at nine seconds in—ugly nail holes in your wall from hanging pictures.
 Ordinarily, this might be a pretty boring promo message, but MC Hammer delivers it in a lively, memorable fashion.
 While the video does close with the brand tagline, it might be improved for social media with a more straightforward call to action, such as “shop online” or “learn more” on their website.

 Hey, promotional videos are our bread and butter—it’s even in our name!
 We were early pioneers in making promotional video production accessible to small business owners and entrepreneurs.
-It wouldn’t be right if we didn’t show you a couple of examples of the type of work you can do with the Promo Editor.
+It wouldn’t be right if we didn’t show you a couple of examples of the type of video promo you can do with the Promo Editor.

 Take a look!

 Opening the scene with a person walking is a classic attention-grabbing technique that’s effective but not overly aggressive.
 The mystery leads the audience to a smooth shot of a deserted beach that’s totally picturesque.
 At this point, we just want to be there!

 The music suggests ‘fun’ and sure enough, that is paid off with a call to action to book a dream getaway.
 This is an example of a promo video that follows all the best practices and delivers a clear next step for the viewer.
 What makes it really special, however, is that a complete beginner can create this video in minutes with Promo.com.